cwinters87/cdubs-backend-store/README.md

 ## Installation
 💾 Install and run MySQL and run npm install in the CL.
 Seeded Data is provided, use npm run seed.
 You'll also need to set up a .env file with your database name, MySql username and password.
 ## Usage
-💻 To serve as the for a backend ecommerce application.
+💻 To serve as the backend for an e-commerce application.
 ## Demo
 [Video Demo](https://drive.google.com/file/d/10xbV2_wNqcV5vv47qC1lYpfoCrjA2BYB/view?usp=sharing)
 ![ecommerce](./img/ecommerce.png)